ahitabisma/bot/README.md

 Run `npm install` in order to install the following npm package dependencies as specified in the `package.json`

-The application will start by running `npm run start` in the command line.
+The application will start by running `npm run bot` in the command line.